evgenyshenets91/ibans-checker/README.md

-# Application for checking for IBANs from Montenegro
+# Application for checking IBANs from Montenegro

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### According to European Committee for Banking Standards was done initial logic for checking IBANs ([document](https://www.ecbs.org/Download/EBS204_V3.2.pdf))

+# Test IBANs for checking:
+- ME25505000012345678951 Valid
+- MD25505000012345678951 Invalid

+## How to run the project locally:

 In the project directory, you can run:

 ### `yarn start`

-Runs the app in the development mode.\
+It runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-# IBANs for checking:
-- ME25505000012345678951 Valid
-- MD25505000012345678951 Invalid

-# Demo
+# Demo:

 ![](https://github.com/evgenyshenets91/ibans-checker/blob/main/docs/demo.gif)